eHarmony Reviews - 2022

 eHarmony change their account prices based on a number of different aspects.
 This can be based on the time of year, how long you have been an active member and any promotions they are running etc.

-For a more detailed breakdown along with tips see my eHarmony costs page.
+For a more detailed breakdown along with MONEY saving tips see the eHarmony costs page.

 In general, the busier periods of the year will mean you have less options available (new year, valentines day, start of summer etc) and the prices will be slightly higher, keep an eye on the cost page above to find the best time to join eHarmony.